neo4j/graphql/packages/introspector/README.md

 #### Introspect and spin up a read-only schema

-This example infers a **read-only** version of the schema from the database and immediately spins up an Apollo server.
+This example generates a **read-only** version of the schema from the database and immediately spins up an Apollo server.

 Here the type definitions are never persisted to disk.